A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Canada Retirement

 As the second largest country in the world in area, Canada offers a decent standard of living that includes great healthcare, beautiful summers, stunning natural attractions, and more of a laid-back style of living that’s perfect for spending your retirement years.
-The country aims to welcome up to 485,000 people as permanent residents in 2024 and up to 500,000 in 2025.
-Here’s what you need to know if you’re thinking about being among them.
+In fact, Canada’s current population passed 41 million this year, and nearly a quarter of that growth is due to immigration.
+Here’s what you need to know if you’re thinking about being among them and retiring in Canada.

 What Americans Retiring in Canada Need to Know

-Curious about how to retire in Canada?
+Can Americans retire in Canada?
+They sure can — if they have a visa.
 One of the easiest ways for a U.S. citizen to immigrate to Canada is to already have a family member who lives there.
 For example, grandparents and parents can apply for a super visa if they have grandkids or children living in Canada, which is a type of visa that allows people to stay in the country for up to five years.
 However, it doesn't provide you with health coverage and some of the other privileges permanent Canadian residents are receiving.

 Retiring in Canada — FAQs